Pauline Hanson's One Nation: 2019 election and Family Court claims

-At the May 2019 federal election One Nation polled 5.40% (up 1.12%) for the nationwide Senate primary vote.
+At the May 2019 federal election, One Nation polled 5.40% (up 1.12%) for the nationwide Senate primary vote.
 The party polled higher than their national vote in Queensland, taking 10.27% up 1.08%, of the primary vote in the senate.

 The PHON House of Representatives candidate for the Division of O'Connor, Dean Smith, who won 8.4% (7,252) votes, was in December of the same year a target of recruitment for Neo-Nazi group The Base.
 In secretly recorded tapes of his "interview" by a recruiter, Smith tells of his hatred of immigrants and his wish to "save the race".
 He tells the recruiter that he had become "more and more extreme and passionate about my views", and disillusioned with One Nation and the possibility of a political solution.
 However, he was deemed too great a risk for The Base because of his political profile, so was not admitted into their ranks.

 Also in 2019, Hanson received widespread condemnation in the Australian media after claiming that domestic violence victims routinely lie to the Family Court.
 The Law Council of Australia called for the abandonment of a federal parliamentary inquiry into the family law system, citing concerns that the hearings were being used by Hanson for political purposes to undermine domestic violence claims made by women.

-2022 elections
+2022 elections and the Albanese Government

-In April 2022, it was "formally confirmed" that during the 2022 South Australian state election that One Nation's Sarah Game won a seat within the South Australia legislative council (upper house) making history as One Nation first member of SA parliament.
+In April 2022, it was "formally confirmed" that during the 2022 South Australian state election that One Nation's Sarah Game won a seat within the South Australia legislative council (upper house) making history as One Nation's first member of South Australian parliament.

 In April 2022, Queensland MP George Christensen who had represented the division of Dawson for the Liberal National party announced he had joined One Nation with the intention of contesting for the Senate in the upcoming Federal election.

-One Nation ran 149 candidates in the 2022 federal election; the only seats where they did not are inner Melbourne-based Higgins and the rural Queensland seat of Kennedy, held by Bob Katter.
-Hanson's One Nation party has been criticised for running "ghost candidates" in several electorates for the 2022 federal election, who are not campaigning in the lead-up to the election and who have no online presence.
-Additionally, many do not live in the electorates they are listed as being the candidates for.
+One Nation ran 149 candidates in the 2022 federal election, the only seats where they did not run in were inner Melbourne-based Higgins and the rural Queensland seat of Kennedy, held by Bob Katter.
+One Nation was criticised for running "ghost candidates" in several electorates for the 2022 federal election, who were not campaigning in the lead-up to the election and who had no online presence.
+Additionally, many did not live in the electorates they were listed as being the candidates for.
 Despite this, the AEC has said that it is not against the rules.
 One Nation had promised in the lead-up to the election that it would run candidates in all seats.

-In December 2022, One Nation got its first Victorian MLC with Rikkie-Lee Tyrrell winning a seat during the 2022 Victorian state election within the Victorian legislative council (upper house).
+In December 2022, One Nation won its first seat in Victorian parliament, with Rikkie-Lee Tyrrell winning a seat during the 2022 Victorian state election, representing the Northern Victoria Region in the Victorian Legislative Council.